sxuaner/LAMP/README.md

 LAMP Server Setup
 ============
 Installation and configuration of LAMP server.
 A security policy will be added later.
+Assuming we run all following commands as root.

-Platforms
+Requirements:
 ------------
 - RHEL 3.10.0-229.el7.x86_64
 - MySql Ver 15.1 Distrib 5.5.42-MariaDB, for Linux (x86_64) using readline 5.1